Human Rights

 Consideration of human rights in procurement

 The Asahi Kasei Group’s compliance hotline handles reports and consultation on all aspects of compliance, including human rights.
-The hotline is available to suppliers and their employees in addition to Group employees.
+The hotline is available to suppliers and their employees in addition to Asahi Kasei Group employees.
+Additionally, we have set up an inquiry form on our website for non-business partners and other stakeholders, such as general customers and other local residents, as we are building a reporting system for all of our stakeholders.

 Human rights education and awareness raising activities